GET IN TOUCH

 5. Appeal or Seek Judicial Review

-Taxpayers may file an administrative appeal or pursue court review when claims are denied.
-A court hearing may be required to resolve disputes about ownership or improperly seized assets.
+If a request is denied, taxpayers may appeal as provided under Neb.
+Rev. Stat. § 84-917.
+A court hearing may be required to resolve disputes over ownership or assets that were improperly seized.
 State laws determine the process and deadlines, so prompt filing is essential to preserve rights.

 Consequences of Ignoring a Bank Levy